-Basic Programming Concepts: Number Theory and Mathematical Computations in JavaScript
+Basic Programming Concepts: Number Theory, Mathematical Computations, and Logic Building

 Starting from scratch in coding, especially when tackling complex topics like Data Structures and Algorithms (DSA), can feel overwhelming.
 However, laying a strong foundation before diving into advanced concepts is essential.
 Building your problem-solving skills step by step will give you the confidence and understanding needed to tackle DSA with ease.